ElazzouziHassan/ElazzouziHassan/README.md

 Welcome to my GitHub Profile 👋

-**Full-Stack Web Developer**, *All my coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code*. 👨‍💻✨
+**Software Engineer**, *All my coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code*. 👨‍💻✨

 **NOTE**: *All my works are included with custom LICENSE, Please read it carefully before the usage of any repository content.*
 <h2 align="left">💡 TECHNOLOGIES I HARNESS </h2>